google/neuroglancer/src/neuroglancer/datasource/precomputed/annotations.md

   - For `"LINE"` type, the first endpoint position followed by the second endpoint position.
   - For `"AXIS_ALIGNED_BOUNDING_BOX"` type, the first position followed by the second position.
   - For `"ELLIPSOID"` type, the center position followed by the radii vector.
-- The properties, encoded as little endian values in the order specified by the info JSON file.
+- For each property of type `uint32`, `int32`, or `float32`: the value encoded as a little endian value.
+- For each property of type `uint16` or `int16`: the value encoded as a little endian value.
+- For each property of type `uint8`, `int8`, `rgb`, or `rgba`: the encoded value.
+- Up to 3 padding bytes (with value of 0) to reach a byte offset that is a multiple of 4.
 - For each relationship specified by the info JSON file:
   - The number of object ids as a uint32le value.
   - Each related object id, as a uint64le value.